15 Small Garden Ideas Photos | Terrace Garden Setup

 Maintaining The Terrace Garden

 The terrace garden is an urban feature.
-As homes with compounds, lawns and yards disappear, skyscrapers are replacing them in cities and towns.
-As a result, private home gardens are vanishing, leaving only roofs, terraces, and balconies as places for gardening.
+The compounds disappear as houses with lawn and yard, skyscrapers are turning them into cities and towns.
+As a result, private home gardens are disappearing, leaving only roofs, roofs and balconies as places for horticulture.
+One can use a water that sprinkles water to the roots of the plant to avoid additional drainage and essential nutrients.

-• Use the right pesticides to keep pests such as ants, bugs, etc. away from your plants.
-You can make your own pesticides using soap, oil, and baking soda, or purchase a pesticide that suits your plants’ needs.
+Use the right pesticides to keep insects like ants, insects, etc. away from your plants.
+You can make your own pesticides using soap, oil and baking soda, or buy a pesticide that suits the needs of your plants.
+Plants require regular pruning to stay healthy.
+Use pruning scissors to close any dying trunk or leaves.
+The pruning is best done at the end of the winter or at the beginning of spring.

 Related Articles